reasonwithoutrestraint/site/Original/My moral understanding.md

     - Moral norms = norms no one could reasonably reject if they were motivated to find norms to regulate cooperation.
 Agent A can reasonably reject norm N if A's decreased individual goodness from N is more important than others' increased individual goodness.
 2. Norms for the appropriateness of distinctively moral attitudes (e.g. blame, shame, guilt, praise, etc.).
     - Moral attitudes are generic evaluative attiudes expressing approval or disapproval.
-    - Moral attitudes are particular evaluative attitudes with constituitive features.
+    - Moral attitudes are particular evaluative attitudes with constitutive features.
         - Only directed at the features of an agent's character, not necessarily the effect of their actions.
         - A blames B if B's behavior impaired their relationship and A modifies his attitudes toward B.
     - Moral attitudes are sanctions/rewards for modifying social behavior.